laberning/openrowingmonitor/README.md

 I originally started this project, because my rowing machine (Sportstech WRX700) has a very simple computer and I wanted to build something with a clean and simple interface that calculates more realistic metrics.
 Also, this was a good reason to learn a bit more about Bluetooth and all its specifics.

-The original proof of concept version started as a sketch on an ardunio, but when I started adding things like a web frontend and BLE I moved it to the much more powerful Raspberry Pi.
-Maybe using a Raspi for this small IoT-project is a bit of an overkill, but it has the capacity for further features such as syncing training data or rowing games.
+The original proof of concept version started as a sketch on an Arduino, but when I started adding things like a web frontend and BLE I moved it to the much more powerful Raspberry Pi.
+Maybe using a Raspberry Pi for this small IoT-project is a bit of an overkill, but it has the capacity for further features such as syncing training data or rowing games.
 And it has USB-Ports that I can use to charge my phone while rowing :-)

 ## Further information